zoeskan/MCB185/PYTHON_REFERENCE.md

 | `s.split(s1)`       | split `s` into a list of strings at every `s1`

-## Lists ##
+## Tuples & Lists ##

+Tuples are created with parentheses.
 Lists are created with square brackets.
-Tuples are created with parentheses.
 Tuples cannot be changed, but lists can.
-Both lists and tuples are indexed with square brackets.
+Both tuples and lists are indexed with square brackets.

 ```